CBDatCMU/cluster-documentation/docs/source/getting-started.md

 ### Submit an Account Request

 Once approved by your sponsor, the sponsor or an admin will submit an account request using the Lane Center’s designated process.
-If you are a sponsor, then plase complete this [form](https://computing.cs.cmu.edu/accounts-access/forms/scs-account).
+If you are a sponsor, then please complete this [form](https://computing.cs.cmu.edu/accounts-access/forms/scs-account).

 ### Wait for Account Provisioning